Wavespeed selection and interstitial gap formation in an acid-mediated cancer invasion model: Large death rate asymptotic analysis

 This inner problem is too intractable to solve in closed form.
 However, we only require the far field ($z \to -\infty$) behaviour of these solutions to match to the intermediate region \eqref{eq:UMAsymptoticBehaviour}.
 As $z\to -\infty$, $V\to 0$ and the leading order inner problem \eqref{eq:innerProblem} approaches the linearised version of the critical-speed Fisher--KPP equation near the origin, that is

 Thus, similar to the outer problem,

-Again $z_I$ is arbitrary due to the translational invariance of \eqref{eq:innerProblem}, but the constant $A_I $ depends in a nontrivial way on the entire solution to \eqref{eq:innerProblem}, and thus on $V_\infty$.
+As with the analysis of the outer problem, the constant $A_I $ depends in a nontrivial way on the entire solution to \eqref{eq:innerProblem}, and thus on $V_\infty$.
+The translation constant $z_I$ may be thought of as a reference location in the inner region, where $\hat U$ takes a specific value (we omit the specific numerical calculation here, as it also depends on $V_\infty$).

 With the sign convention in \eqref{eq:UIAsymptoticBehaviour}, $A_I$ will be positive.
-By integrating $\eqref{eq:innerProblem}$ numerically in the negative $z$ direction, from an initial condition \eqref{eq:innerProblemIC}, we may numerically compute $A_I$ independently of $z_0$ in a similar way as to the Fisher--KPP system, by computing
+By integrating $\eqref{eq:innerProblem}$ numerically in the negative $z$ direction, from an initial condition \eqref{eq:innerProblemIC}, we may numerically compute $A_I$ independently of $z_I$ in a similar way as was done in the outer problem \eqref{eq:ell}:

 For the typical values of $V_\infty \in \{0.25, 0.5, 0.75\}$ we have considered thus far, we use this expression to estimate